jundalisay/superblist/content/en/social/economics/principles/part-3/chapter-02b.md

 ## How Neoclassical Economics Causes Inequality

 The Marginal Revolution enshrined profit maximizatin in the 1870s.
-This doctrine favors the Business class over the Worker, Warrior, and Thinker.
+This doctrine favors the Business or Trader class over the Worker, Warrior, and Thinker.

 As a result, the Business class gets a bigger share of its society's productivity.
 This starves the rest:

 - Workers (Worker class) find it harder to find good-paying jobs
 - Governments (Warrior class) find themselves getting deeper into debt
 - Researchers (Thinker class) find it more difficult to get research funding

 This economic starvation finally manifested itself as the Great Depression of the 1930's, when many people did become unemployed and subsequently went hungry.

 The British Economist John Maynard Keynes had a chance to fix things by reversing the doctrine of profit maximization.
 However, instead of getting rid of profit maximization, he permanently cemented it through the doctrine of **liquidity preference** which we call the love of money*!

 > *Update Oct 2021: The proper and opposite policy is to stifle speculation and excessive growth as what China has done by letting Evergrande collapse and by limiting Alibaba and other Chinese tech giants.
 This would restore economic balance.
 These are opposite of what the US did in bailing out Wall Street.